Why I Switched to a Flip Phone as an Autistic Adult in Burnout

 For tasks, I switched to a Remarkable Paper Pro tablet and a physical calendar.
 I manually write down tasks, be more intentional with them, and simply cross them out when I'm actually done with them.
 No red text.
 No syncing.
 No company tracking what I write.
 Just paper and my own pace.

 This is still a very new change.
 I know I'll have to force myself to be more intentional with what tasks I write.
-But intentionally having less freedom to navigate between apps—strictly having a tool rather than an all-in-one entertainment device and comparison machine—is something I didn't hesitate on.
+But intentionally having less freedom to navigate between apps—strictly having a tool rather than an all-in-one entertainment device and comparison machine—is something I didn't hesitate on and I'm sure it's something I'll get used to eventually.

 About Me